Ceterai/Ceterai.github.io/MyEnternia/Wiki/OrbitalStrike/README.md

 # Orbital Strike

 If you can hear the siren, run to the nearest shelter!
 A massive airstrike is incoming, and will cover the surface in deadly missiles!
 This is not a drill!!
-Alta:

 ## Parameters